 Australian Stockist for Otto’s Cassava Flour – find a retailer from the list here, or buy direct at approximately $30/kg.

 (No affiliate links)

 The dinner roll has a lovely crunchy crust and a soft bread-like interior fresh out of the oven and the crust softens when cool.
-They are best eaten same day as they dry out after a day or so, or gently reheat if they are a day or so old to restore chewy soft texture.
-I love them with coconut butter or just on their own with a meal or with soup.
+They are best eaten the same day as they dry out after a day or so, or gently reheat if they are a day or so old to restore chewy soft texture.
+I love them with some coconut butter or just on their own with a meal or with soup.
 They are very high in carbohydrates so keep that in mind if that matters to you.

 - 180 g green plantain I use a whole medium plantain, it can range in size from 150g up to 220g

 - 60 g extra virgin olive oil or coconut oil